 By Christopher Luke

-(Christopher Luke is the coordinator for the Office of Stewardship.)
+(Christopher Luke is the coordinator for Stewardship for the Diocese of Jackson.)